AndreasL-GL/temp/api/readme.md

 All functions are stored inside root/functions for simplicity.

 #### Configurations and Environment variables
-To not make it too complicated and hard to navigate, all configuration variables are set in the config.py file.
+To not make it too complicated and hard to navigate, all configuration and environment variables are set in the config.ini file inside the config folder.